john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 Throw 10 candies on the ground
 ```

 At first this will barely feel like a game; there is nothing to it.
 But the more you play the more it grows.
 This makes it hard to talk about the game without spoilering it, or at least spoilering the opening.
 The most I *can* say is that it is a puzzle-based role-playing game.
 It is light-hearted and casual.
 I have met several non-gamers who played this one all the way to the end.
-But if you have ever called yourself "a serious gamer" this probably isn't for you.
+But if you are "a serious gamer" this probably isn't for you.
 You can drop this game at any moment, walk away, and come back days later.
-Hell, I think that helps.
+Hell, I think that actually helps.

 * [Play Online - Candy Box 2](http://candybox2.net/) - This is the one you want to play.
 * [Play Online - Candy Box](http://candies.aniwey.net/)